Accessibility statement for Change the address on your vehicle log book (V5C)

 Preparation of this accessibility statement

-This website was last tested on 17 September 2020.
+This website was last tested on 22 October 2025 against the WCAG 2.2 AA standard.
 The test was carried out by Digital Accessibility Centre Limited.